This episode covers:

 - choosing a cloud provider

 Many public servants are using Office 365 during COVID-19 to send email outside of the government network and conduct business through instant messaging and video calls.
-Office 365 runs on cloud, in fact, even this website is run in the cloud on a platform called Ghost.
+Office 365 runs on cloud; in fact, even this website runs on a cloud-based platform called Ghost.
 You’re in the cloud whether you realize it or not.

-In government and large corporations, the concept of keeping data stored in large centralized ‘centers’ (data centers) has been around for a very long time, peaking in popularity in the early 2000s.
-The responsibility for the maintenance and upkeep of the many rows of servers that a data center housed required dedicated staff, not only technical but administrative to oversee the procurement and valuation of aging assets.
+In government and large corporations, the concept of keeping data stored in large centralized ‘centres’ (data centres) has been around for a very long time, peaking in popularity in the early 2000s.
+The responsibility for the maintenance and upkeep of the many rows of servers that housed a data centre required dedicated staff, not only technical but administrative to oversee the procurement and valuation of aging assets.

-So what does this have to do with Cloud?
-Moving to the cloud is simply moving data centers that an organization controls to a data center controlled by a third party; but why would we do that?
-A good part of that equation is convenience.
+So what does this have to do with cloud?
+Moving to the cloud is simply moving organization-controlled data centres to a data center controlled by a third party.
+Why would we do that?
+Mainly, convenience.

 IaaS, PaaS, SaaS

 At a glance they may look like someone's autocorrect didn’t do its job, but no, they actually have a pretty simple meaning.
 Anytime you see a letter or word followed by ‘aaS’ it stands for ‘as a service’.
-Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS) form parts in a layered model that make up the vast majority of Cloud service offerings.
-The services in each layer are built off of the underlying layers to offer varying degrees of control and convenience.
+Infrastructure as a service (IaaS), Platform as a service (PaaS), and Software as a service (SaaS) form parts of a layered model that make up the vast majority of cloud service offerings.
+The services in each layer are built on the underlying layers to offer varying degrees of control and convenience.

-The Chef’s command center is the kitchen pass, from here orders are given to the kitchen for various components of an order; commonly heard from the pass: “Two MySQL databases, two Web Servers, and a Domain Name, on order!”.
-When the components are ready, the Chef assembles them and serves up a solution while the cook remains ready to take raw components and prepare them into something that can be used as part of a larger solution.
+The chef’s command center is the kitchen pass, from here orders are given to the kitchen for various components of an order; commonly heard from the pass: “Two MySQL databases, two Web Servers, and a Domain Name, on order!”.
+When the components are ready, the chef assembles them and serves up a solution while the cook remains ready to prepare the raw components so they can be used as part of a larger solution.

 Web server on order?
-They run to the freezer to get an empty virtual machine and data disks, scrounge through the pantry for an available public IP and Operating System, back to a station to assemble and season with an NGINX configuration.
-Voila!
-A web server.
+They run to the freezer to get an empty virtual machine and data disks, scrounge through the pantry for an available public Internet Protocol (IP) and Operating System (OS), back to a station to assemble and season with an NGINX configuration.
+Voila: a web server!

-If one were to compare the cost of a physical server in a data center to its equivalent in the cloud it would be difficult to understand why anyone would want to migrate!
-Many at this point toss the cloud brochure away in the recycling bin with the belief that the value proposition of cloud is overrated.
-The problem is that the aforementioned business decision has been taken under a false pretense.
+If one were to compare the cost of a physical server in a data centre to its equivalent in the cloud, it would be difficult to understand why anyone would want to migrate.
+Many at this point toss the cloud brochure in the recycling bin with the belief that the value proposition of cloud is overrated.
+The problem is that the aforementioned business decision has been made under a false pretense.

-The current size of equipment you have in your data center is not the size you will need in the cloud; doing a 1:1 cost comparison yields massively inflated cloud costs.
+The current size of equipment you have in your data centre is not the size you will need in the cloud; doing a 1:1 cost comparison yields massively inflated cloud costs.

-Understanding where the cost differential is derived from requires a quick understanding of how data center servers and cloud servers are sized:
+Understanding how the cost differential is derived requires a quick understanding of how data centre servers and cloud servers are sized:

-- Data Center servers need to be sized to handle ‘peak’ demands because it is operationally impossible to add additional computational resources to meet the fluctuating daily demands.
+- data centre servers need to be sized to handle ‘peak’ demands because it is operationally impossible to add additional computational resources to meet the fluctuating daily demands

-Cloud providers prefer to have organizations scale as it liberates that compute power for other clients and it has the added benefit of saving the organization money.
-Scaling can be automated to increase and decrease based on various computation metrics on almost all Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service offerings (SaaS).
-You might be wondering now, how much?
+Cloud providers prefer to have organizations scale as this liberates that compute power for other clients and it has the added benefit of saving the organization money.
+Scaling can be automated to increase and decrease based on various computation metrics on almost all Infrastructure as a service (IaaS), Platform as a service (PaaS) and Software as a service offerings (SaaS).
+Now, you might be wondering: how much?